wp-plugins/leenkme/readme.txt

 Feel free to use the leenk.me [contact form](http://leenk.me/contact) and we will respond as soon as possible.

 == Changelog ==
+= 1.1.5 =
+* Added more features to Facebook plugin, now you can truly customize your Facebook posts.
+* Added support links to each social network module.
+* Updated API to fix slashes being included in Facebook posts.
+* Updated Facebook screenshots.

 = 1.1.4 =

 * Fixed problem caused by users not saving Twitter/Facebook/Google Buzz settings before trying to use the plugin